MicrosoftDocs/mixed-reality/mixed-reality-docs/gaze-in-directx.md

 ### Enabling eye tracking

 In order to use eye tracking, you must first enable it by requesting access.
-There are two parts to this.
+There are two steps to this.

 #### 1) Declare the *Gaze Input* capability